Skip ahead to:

 In 1996, Christian Herald Children became a focused new ministry called Kids With A Promise, offering year-round services in addition to Mont Lawn Camp.
 After school programs were planned to teach inner city children skills for the prevention of academic failure and focused spiritual development.

-The ministries have become increasingly visible in the City through effective publicity and events such as our Gala at New York's famed Rainbow Room.
+The ministries were becoming increasingly visible in the City through effective publicity and events such as a yearly Valentine’s Gala at New York's famed Rainbow Room.
 The ministries played a leadership role in the Charitable Choice initiatives of the first Bush administration, garnered a grant from the Justice Department and were featured at the August 2004 Republican National Convention.

 In 2002, a $1.1 million capital campaign resulted in the renovation of the flagship ministry, The Bowery Mission, drawing favorable press.
 The Bowery Mission also added free medical services for its clients and community.